null Skip to main content

 Continue to follow the same steps as Usucha by pouring boiling water into the Chawan.
 Once the Chawan is warm, discard the water.
 Wipe the water with a clean cloth or a paper towel.

-This is also a very important step in preparing delicious Matcha.
+This is also an essential step in preparing delicious Matcha.
 There are 2 reasons for this as well.

-• If the temperature of the Matcha becomes too low while mixing, it will not taste as good.
+• If the temperature of the Matcha becomes too low while kneading, it will not taste as good.
 This step is taken to ensure the Matcha stays at a high temperature.

-• The moisture of the water will help prevent the colour of the Matcha from staining the Chawan.
+• The moisture of the water will help prevent the color of the Matcha from staining the Chawan.

-For Koicha, take 4 grams of Matcha powder and pour it into the Chawan.
-This would be 4 scoops if you are using a Chashaku, or 2 scoops if you are using a Teaspoon.
+For Koicha, take 4 grams of Matcha powder and gently pour it into the Chawan.
+Four heaping scoops measure 4 grams if you are using a Chashaku.
+Using a Teaspoon, you can measure two heaping scoops, which would be roughly 4 grams.

 Step 4: Prepare the hot water and pour it into the Chawan